How regularly do you check on your vehicles for their maintenance? Perhaps not unless it’s broken or you think that it’s running very smoothly.

-IoT helps fleet managers monitor driver’s behavior – whether they are adhering to operating standards, following defined schedules and routes or not.
-IoT sensors for fleet management provide data such as the frequency of engine ON/OFF, braking, accelerator, and even sleep pattern.
-It can also help drivers’ stay awake by sending real-time notifications based on the eye movement data collected by image-processing tools.
+With IoT fleet management solutions, managers can monitor drivers’ behavior.
+Whether they are adhering to operating standards, following defined schedules and routes or not.
+IoT sensors for fleet management provide vast data.
+This includes frequency of engine ON/OFF, braking, accelerator, and even sleep pattern.
+It can also help drivers’ stay awake by sending real-time notifications.
 Moreover, with Electronic Logging Devices (ELDs), fleet managers can have a record of drivers’ driving hours and therefore, adhere to DOT guidelines.

-Another reason for sticking to IoT-enabled fleet management solutions is that they provide fleet managers with actionable insights from across the fleets.
+Another reason for sticking to IoT-enabled fleet management solutions is that they provide fleet managers with actionable insights.
 For instance, it provides valuable insights about drivers’ driving patterns, analyzes routes, average delivery time, and all the fleet-related insights that help in streamlining business functions.
 Technology such as Telematics also improves decision making power by monitoring assets and trucks, identifying the problems, and providing analytics that ultimately suggests potential solutions.

-OBD II system integrated with IoT-enabled devices supports predictive maintenance by sending early malfunction warnings to fleet operators so that they can perform repairing and servicing tasks much before the damage occurs.
+OBD II system integrated with IoT-enabled devices supports predictive maintenance.
+It sends early malfunction warnings to fleet operators so they can perform repairing and servicing tasks beforehand.